Copyright Registration

 If I can't use eCO, how do I file using the paper form?

 First, you will need to choose the appropriate paper form for your work - Form TX is for Literary Works.
 If you have a non-literary work, choose the appropriate form from the Copyright Office's Forms page and follow the instructions on the form.
-Further information about filing using the paper forms is available from the Copyright Office in their publication, Have a Question About Copyright Registration?
+Registration tutorials can help you complete the process.

 Paper applications can take up to 13 months to process.
 If you haven’t heard back after 13 months fill out the Status Request form.